-How to Grow Lettuce in your Garden
+How to Grow Lettuce from Seed in the Garden

 Growing Lettuce in Containers

 If you enjoy eating lettuce in a salad or on sandwiches then you really should plant them in your garden or in containers.
 Once you follow a few basic rules it is an easy vegetable to grow.

 If you have a small garden or only a yard or patio then you can successfully plant lettuce in containers or pots.